bernagit/ArduinoProject/README.md

 Some of my arduino project

-Here you can find some funny arduino project created during my free time.
+Here you can find some arduino project done during my free time.